top of page

 Prophase: The Dancers Appear

-At prophase, the stringy chromosomes are compacted and the centrosomes move to opposite poles.
-The long, intertwined chromosomes in the nucleus are untangled by specialized protein complexes, and then looped and coiled into compact units by other specialized protein complexes.
+The stringy chromosomes in the nucleus compact and the star-like centrosomes move to opposite poles.
+They are compacted by specialized protein complexes and then looped and coiled into compact units by other protein complexes.

 Chromosomes and chromatids